 Federal Job Application Process

-Another factor to consider is that most federal resumes — over 90 percent or more — are now submitted online through federal resume builders.
+Another factor to consider is vast majority of federal resumes are submitted online through federal resume builders.
 I suggest completing your federal style resume offline on your desktop computer rather than going straight to a resume builder.
 You need quality time to compose and tailor your resume, and many of the online resume builders and submission programs have time limits and other constraints.
 You can copy and paste your resume into the online resume builders after you professionally compile your application on your desktop.

 There are significant differences between the private sector’s brief resume format and the detailed information required for a federal resume format.
 The resume most job seekers are familiar with is a short one page introduction.
 Uncle Sam’s federal resume is complex and highly structured and must include specific data or it may be rejected.
 The federal resume gives the job applicant the ability to generate a hard copy to take to the interview and to copy and paste the data into online resume builders.